remult/remult/docs/tutorials/sveltekit/entities.md

 - `taskRepo` is a Remult [Repository](../../docs/ref_repository.md) object used to fetch and create Task entity objects.
 - The `tasks` are returned from `+page.server.ts` and accessible in `+page.svelte` as `data.tasks`.
 - The content returned from `taskRepo.find()` is not a plain Javascript object (POJO) and cannot be serialized on the front-end.
-We use [structuredClone](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) to deep-clone the tasks into a serialable form. structuredClone was introduced in Node.js version 17 - so if you are using an older version, you can substitute `structuredClone(tasks)` with `JSON.parse(JSON.stringify(tasks))`.
+We use [structuredClone](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) to deep-clone the tasks into a serializable form. structuredClone was introduced in Node.js version 17 - so if you are using an older version, you can substitute `structuredClone(tasks)` with `JSON.parse(JSON.stringify(tasks))`.

 After the browser refreshes, the list of tasks appears.

-### Styling the Browser Output
+### Styling the Output
 Remult is un-opinionated in as far as front-end styling is concerned.
 To demonstrate, let's style our app using vanilla CSS.

 1. First, create a file `app.css` in `src`: